DrPaulBrewer/single-market-robot-simulator/README.md

      npm i single-robot-market-simulator -S

-To use this as a library on the browser with jspm, you should set an override option on install forcing dependency `fs` to `@empty`.
+To use this as a library on the browser with `jspm`, you should set an override option on install forcing dependency `fs` to `@empty`.
 This is done in the [robot-trading-webapp](http://github.com/DrPaulBrewer/robot-trading-webapp) example app that uses this code as a dependency.

 ## Configuration

 Configuration in the stand alone app occurs in the file `config.json` which is read by `main()` in stand-alone app mode.

-When used as a software module, the configuration object is passed to `runSimulation` or `new Simulation`.
+When used as a software module, the configuration object is passed to the function `runSimulation()` or the constructor `new Simulation()`.

 Format for config.json is given in configSchema.json as a JSON Schema.